 The Forensic Biology program is part of the Department of Biological Sciences in the BGSU College of Arts and Sciences.

 In addition to the Life Sciences Building, the labs at Moseley Hall allow students to participate in classroom and lab courses in flexible and collaborative new spaces that support innovative, research-driven approaches to science teaching and learning.

+The forensic biology program is part of the BGSU College of Arts and Sciences.